A study of the DNA of ancient brown bear bones in Ireland proved that the maternal ancestors of modern polar bears were Irish.

 This proves that the two species mated opportunistically during the past 100,000 years.
 This means that the bears split from a common ancestor to become a new species somewhere between two million and 400,000 years ago.
 This means before or during the last Ice Age the two species came together and polar bears mated with the Irish brown bear.

-The study is the work of Prof Daniel Bradley, of Trinity College Dublin (TCD) and Dr Ceiridwen Edwards, formerly of TCD and now at Oxford University who collaborated with Prof Beth Shapiro, of Pennsylvania State University.
+The study was the work of Prof Daniel Bradley, of Trinity College Dublin (TCD) and Dr Ceiridwen Edwards, formerly of TCD and now at Oxford University who collaborated with Prof Beth Shapiro, of Pennsylvania State University.

 Dr Edwards said "It's amazing to think that Irish brown bears are the ancestors of the modern maternal polar bear lineage.